JORDAN-RYAN1/GreenBorrow/README.md

 ---

 **Note**: This project demonstrates the power of technology to solve real-world environmental and community problems.
 The combination of practical sharing economy features with engaging gamification creates a platform that users will love while making a positive impact on the planet.

+Got it!
+You can add a small, friendly note under **🌟 Experience GreenBorrow** like this: